mykeels/MLog/README.md

 ## Future Improvements

-Hmmm, I'm not sure how to improve MLog right now; However, as I use it, I'll figure out more ways it can be improved.
+The dream is to make MLog multi-platform using the .NET Standard, and ensure it is possible to use MLog with the following Databases:

+- SQL Server
+- MongoDB

+Also, we need to provide developer-users with a way to configure MLog using Lamda Expressions, so they can make MLog behave in any number of ways to suit their applications.

 ## Enjoying MLog?
 How you can thank me ...

-Follow me on [twitter](https://twitter.com/mykeels). <!-- Place this tag where you want the button to render. -->
-<a class="github-button" href="https://github.com/mykeels/MLog" data-icon="octicon-star" data-style="mega" data-count-href="/mykeels/MLog/stargazers" data-count-api="/repos/mykeels/MLog#stargazers_count" data-count-aria-label="# stargazers on GitHub" aria-label="Star mykeels/MLog on GitHub">Star</a> this github repo .
+Follow me on [twitter](https://twitter.com/mykeels).
+Star this github repo .
 Check out [my other projects](https://github.com/mykeels?tab=repositories) and see if you like them.

 [Provide useful code critism](https://github.com/mykeels/MLog/issues).
 I'd love to hear from you, really.